Minds-On-Design-Lab/Giving-Impact-API/sections/supporters.md

 }
 ```

-### Get a list of all of a Giving Opportunty's Donations

-Please note, if a donor opts out for email follow-ups, their email address will not be returned.

-You can retrieve a list by sending a GET request to the URI with the following format:

-  /opportunities/{id_token}/donations

-## Retrieve a Donation
+## Retrieve a Supporter

-You can retrieve a single donation by sending a GET request to the URI with the following format:
+You can retrieve a single supporter by sending a GET request to the URI with the following format:

-  /donations/{id_token}

-## The Magic "Related" Parameter

-There are times when the Donation object data is not enough and you simply need the parent Campaign or Giving Opportunity's data as well.
-Sometimes you will just want to know the name of the "team" the donation was made to.
-Whatever your need or reason, all you need to do is pass the following parameter to either your list or specific Donation calls to get the relate parent Campaign or Giving Opportunity's data as well.

-  related: true
+  /supporters/{id_token}

-## Create an "Offline" Donation
+## Create a Supporter

-Donations recorded through the checkout are documented as part of that process; however, there are times when an donation outside of this workflow is made and it may be desirable to account for it.
-We call these donations "offline" and they can be added created/updated through the API or Dashboard and can be used for such things as to note when checks or cash donations are made to name a couple.

-You can create a new "offline" donation by sending a POST request to the following URI.
+You can create a new supporter by sending a POST request to the following URI.

-    /donations
+    /supporters

 In addition to the authentication and user-agent headers, the following header is also required for POST requests: